 The address is used for communicating with your customers and vendors.
 It is required in nearly all aspects of business operations such as:

-- Opening bank or merchant accounts.
+- Opening business bank accounts or merchant accounts.

 - Registering your business domain name.